lunchboxer/ziplearn/README.markdown

 ## Process ##
 Currently the app has no implemented functionality.
 The path to 0.9 (working, if buggy, implementation of basic features) is as folows:

 * properly outline the intended functionality of the app
 * set up all models
 * set up api for models
 * build front-end with ember, no data
 * integrate data
 * implement websocket features
 * style
 * optimize

 Later there are other features already conceived which will need to be built, and there will need to be some serious testing/bug-fixing/tweaking.

 ## Functionality ##
 Here's the breakdown of the app from the user's point of view.
 It also has three main parts but their not 100% independent of each other.
 The first is the **display**, which is presenting our learning content via projector or TV attached to a computer running a browser in fullscreen.
 At first this project was conceived to run on the raspberry pi (server and browser) to be attached behind a large flatscreen, but the minimal graphics capabilities in X and the i/o bottlenecks make such a setup impracticle.
-Next, is the student view which shows instant polls and various reference materials on the student's smartphone browser.
-Finally the "leader" view run on a mobile device and allows the one leading the class to control the display as well as presenting useful information such as a summary of instant poll responses and notes for the presentation.
+Next, is the **student** view which shows instant polls and various reference materials on the student's smartphone browser.
+Finally the **leader** view run on a mobile device and allows the one leading the class to control the display as well as presenting useful information such as a summary of instant poll responses and notes for the presentation.

 This (upcoming) version will not support audio or video content, or even images.